Explain why the wind blows?

 In detail, for those interested!

-The origins of the wind
+The physical causes of the wind.

 Did you know?